maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 uses, just in their updated forms, like the Mer project does.

 `Issue #390 <https://github.com/maemo-leste/bugtracker/issues/390>`_ documents
-some of the steps will be taking.
+some of the steps we will be taking.
 It will look something like:

-1. Perform further analysis on how this works on Fremantle
+1. Perform further analysis on how this works in Fremantle
 2. Import all the FOSS components (there are quite a number of them)
 3. Figure out audio (routing and) policies
 4. Reimplement the non-FOSS ones: call and sms UI are the big ones